playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ### HikariCP

-HikariCP was update and a new configuration was introduced: `initializationFailTimeout`.
+HikariCP was updated and a new configuration was introduced: `initializationFailTimeout`.
 This new configuration should be used to replace `initializationFailFast` which is now deprecated.
 See [HikariCP changelog](https://github.com/brettwooldridge/HikariCP/blob/dev/CHANGES) and [documentation for `initializationFailTimeout`](https://github.com/brettwooldridge/HikariCP#infrequently-used) to better understand how to use this new configuration.

 ## Other Configuration changes